 Moderate burns cause injuries to deeper layers of skin, damaging both the epidermis and the dermis.
 You may have a second-degree burn if your skin has blistered.
 This level of injury will require medical attention, possibly even skin grafts.

-Third-degree burns and everything after are considered major burns.
+Third-degree burns and above are considered major burns.
 These grievous burns can injure the skin and underlying tissue.
 A third-degree burn can cause:

 - Loss of limbs